kodecocodes/english-style-guide/README.md

 ## Book Chapter Style Guide

 Books use a slightly different style guide than articles do.
-Here are the points where books differ:
+Here are points to keep in mind when editing books:

+**Subheadings**

+Some important ways book subheadings differ from tutorial subheadings:
+- It's especially important to have frequent subheadings in books.
+You don't want readers flipping through page after page of text with no subheading to mark where they area.
+- Subheadings can go down to the fourth level (####) in books, if necessary.
+- Subheadings that introduce a concept like, "The MVVM Pattern" don't need to be in gerund form.

 **Ampersands in Titles**